-- SOURCE: Section 1.11 "Waste Oil Combustion," Compilation of Air Pollutant Emission Factors Volume I: Stationary Point and Area Sources, Fifth Edition, U.S. Environmental Protection Agency, October 1996. - a) Though the source document only stated Source Classification Code (SCC) 1-03-013-02, these emission factors are assumed to apply to the following SCCs as well: 1-01-013-02 and 1-02-013-02. - b) Lead emission factors based on weight % lead in the fuel.
+SOURCE: Section 1.11 - "Waste Oil Combustion," Compilation of Air Pollutant Emission Factors - Volume I: Stationary Point and Area Sources, Fifth Edition, U.S. Environmental Protection Agency, October 1996.

+b.
+Lead emission factors based on weight % lead in the fuel.
 For example, if the lead content of the waste oil is 5%, then {L}=5.
 If the weight % of Pb is unknown and data is unavailable, an emission factor of 2.2 lb/103gal may be used.
-This value comes from the Chapter 14 "Uncontrolled Emission Factor Listing for Criteria Air Pollutants," Point Sources, Vol. 2, U.S. Environmental Protection Agency, Emission Inventory Improvement Program, July 2001.
+This value comes from the Chapter 14 - "Uncontrolled Emission Factor Listing for Criteria Air Pollutants," Point Sources, Vol. 2, U.S. Environmental Protection Agency, Emission Inventory Improvement Program, July 2001.